malazan-dev/gotm_network/README.md

 # malazan_character_interactions
-Network cluster analysis for Steven Erikson's Gardens of the Moon, Deadhouse Gates
+Network cluster analysis for Steven Erikson's Gardens of the Moon, Deadhouse Gates and Memories of Ice